 - This is classified as a group of chemicals, and it is used in many products to create softness in plastics.
 Phthalates are known to disrupt the endocrine system and create hormonal issues in the development in girls, and cause an increased risk of breast cancer.
 Finally, this chemical has been linked to reproductive-related birth defects in males and females.

 - Homosalate is a common organic chemical compound found in any product used for sun protection.
 You’ve likely heard that sunlight and acne don’t work well together, and those with breakouts likely lather on the sunscreen before heading out, but be sure to read the label of your favorite sunscreen for homosalate.
 While it may be useful for absorbing UV and UVB rays, if you have endocrine issues, such as a thyroid disease, this chemical can make it much worse.
+Another chemical that is controversial is used in Nerium products, as it’s oleander-based.

 - PABA is another ingredient found exclusively in sunscreen.
 It is a chemical that has been known to create allergic reactions, stain clothing, and disrupt thyroid and other endocrine related issues.
 Fortunately, you can now find sunscreens without this chemical.